-This homemade applesauce recipe starts with apples fresh from the backyard orchard and results in a flavor-packed sauce.
+This homemade applesauce recipe starts with apples fresh from the backyard orchard or farmers market and results in a flavor-packed sauce.
 And it couldn’t be easier.
 The “recipe” is more like a technique and you can make a batch of homemade applesauce as big (or small) as you like.
+Use this applesauce recipe for canning or serve it as an easy summertime side dish.

 So many people look at me in surprise when they hear that I make applesauce instead of buying it at the store.
 It has simply never occurred to them to wonder how to make applesauce, they’re so used to buying it at the supermarket.